GasparyanG/zao/README.md

 ```

 #### Usage
-To be able to use terminal for ZAO, issue this command:
+To use terminal for ZAO, issue this command:
 ```sh
 ./zao
 ```

-To be able to compile and execute file of ZAO, issue this command:
+To compile and execute file of ZAO, issue this command:
 ```sh
 ./zao (file name)
 ```